 You're stuck.

-Bi-weekly office hours.
-27 years of pattern recognition.
+Monthly live office hours.
+Small group.
+27 years of pattern recognition across Fortune 500s and startups.

 Sound Familiar?